paybondpaybond

 LayerWhat it isWho drives itMoney outcome

-Evidence evaluationAutomated predicate run at POST /intents/{id}/evidencePayee-signed payload + Harbor predicate VMsettlement/confirmreleased or refunded from stored predicate_passed
+Evidence evaluationAutomated predicate run at POST /intents/{id}/evidencePayee-signed payload and Harbor predicate VMsettlement/confirmreleased or refunded from stored predicate_passed

-Dispute handlingHuman-in-the-loop freeze and case workflowOperator opens Harbor dispute + Gateway case APIsHarbor dispute/resolvereleased or refunded while frozen; or Gateway-only statuses for off-rail outcomes
+Dispute handlingHuman-in-the-loop freeze and case workflowOperator opens Harbor dispute and Gateway case APIsHarbor dispute/resolvereleased or refunded while frozen; or Gateway-only statuses for off-rail outcomes

 Evidence evaluation answers: did the signed facts satisfy the intent rule?